FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 // or alternatively auth = {username: 'cube', password: 'cube1234'}
 const client = new Client(chrisUrl, auth);

-// fetch a paginated list of the authenticated user's feeds from the REST API into a ``Feedlist`` resource object let params = { limit: 20, offset: 0 };
+// fetch a paginated list of the authenticated user's feeds from the REST API into a ``FeedList`` resource object let params = { limit: 20, offset: 0 };
 resp = client.getFeeds(params);
 resp